TwinLizzie/NGnoidTV/NGNUITY.md

 Why are Tankies ineffective as leftists?
 Because none of these regimes offer anything useful to the present day realities of the leftist cause, aside from fueling anti-Western propaganda (which is usually weaponized and co-opted by right-wingers and conservatives, anyway).

 Why do people become Tankies?
 Because they're weak and powerless, and they can be forgiven for that.
 We as leftists should always stand up for the weak and powerless.
 In short - Tankyism is on the rise because Liberal Democracy is beset by an inability to generate Radical Change.
 That's it.

-Simping for billionaires, oligarchs and authoritarians is not going to change anything.
-But I suppose it could provide a temporary form of delusional Escapism for some people.
+There's a certain slang used to describe this type of personality.
+It's a word usually reserved for men who donate money to young, good-looking, female live-streamers in hopes of getting so much as an acknowledgment in the group chat.
+It's called a Simp.
+Simping for billionaires, oligarchs and right-wing authoritarians is not going to change anything, but I suppose it could provide a temporary form of delusional Escapism for some people.

 "Fine.
 I don't want to be a Tankie.
 I don't want to be a Trump supporter.
 What should I be, instead?
 I'm still angry and want radical change in my life!"
 What you should be doing is creating your own Revolutionary movements.
 Appointing your own strong and charismatic leaders.
 And then matching the success of the emancipatory movements of the past, as opposed to nostalgically worshipping them for the rest of eternity, in hopes that they'll rise from the dead.

-Worship the future - not the Past.
-Create your own movements that reflect what you truly believe in - don't piggy back off of someone else's.
+Worship the future, not the Past.
+Create your own movements that reflect what you truly believe in.
+Don't piggy back off of someone else's.
 Piggy-backing off of other movements means you'll forever be at the mercy of their flaws and imperfections.
 Was the USSR homophobic?
 Did Mao really kill 20 million people?
 Is Putin a socialist, or a fascist?
 Is present-day China capitalist, or socialist?
 Should I give my critical support to Xi Jinping?

 See, none of these things would matter if you just created a new movement from scratch, and let go of the past.
 Yes, you will struggle to find followers and supporters at first.
 Yes, people these days are incredibly weak and uncreative.
 Yes, you will feel immature and self-important.
 But at least you'll have a clean conscience.
 And you won't have to worry about whether or not your ideology can accomodate gays, lesbians and trans people - because, it'll be [your] movement.

 This doesn't just apply to tankies.
 It apples to everything from problematic fandoms such as furries, bronies and weebs, all the way to Donald Trump and Elon Musk supporters.

-For God's sakes - stop simping!
+For God's sakes, stop simping!
 Stop copying someone else's homework.
 Stop putting your hopes on rich people to solve your problems for you.
 Do [You].

 ### We Work to pay Rent.
 Not to purchase Goods and Services